jaideep777/Flare/README.md

 on latitude/longitude/levels and time, along with smaller utility functions for printing data to an output stream.

-This library provides two classes:
+This library provides two features:

-1) Gridded Variable (gVar) - Objects of this class include storage for gridded data along with meta-data, such as lat-lon arrays and time.
+1) Gridded Variables - Objects of this class include storage for gridded data along with meta-data, such as lat-lon arrays and time.
 This library also provides operators on gVars such as addition, multiplication etc.

-2) A handle for netCDF files (NcFile_handle) - This class provides wrappers for easily reading netcdf files into gridded variables.
+2) netCDF input/output streans - These are data streams that can read and write to netcdf files in just one or two commands, automatically handling data distributed over multiple files and interpolation of data into the desired grid.

 Spatial models with NetCDF can be quickly and easily written using FLARE.